kartavya17/Covid19-coronastudy/README.md

 # Covid19-coronastudy
-This is a project to  study the Covid 19 outbreak, trying to  build an application which notifies cases off corona virus and do prediction analysis and study of change
+This is a project to  study the Covid 19 outbreak, trying to  build an application which notifies cases off corona virus and do prediction analysis and study of change occured